daydre4mX/Relational-Database-CS1302/README.md

 The driver and query programs are test cases made to ensure everything is working properly.

-The main entry point is RA.py.
+The main entry point is RA.py under /phase2.